Lucretius/vault_raft_snapshot_agent/README.md

     path: <path>
 ```

 Note that if you specify more than one storage option, *all* options will be written to.
 For example, specifying `local` and `aws` will write to both locations.
-Each options can be specified exactly one - thus is is currently not possible to e.g. upload to multiple aws regions by specifying multiple `aws`-entries.
+Each options can be specified exactly once - thus is is currently not possible to e.g. upload to multiple aws regions by specifying multiple `aws`-entries.

 #### AWS S3 Upload